OpenTechSchool-Brussels/data-visualisation-with-processing/A-feel-of-data.markdown

 Let's first generate our data set and have a quick look at them, we will then try to understand them from what is displayed.

+// SEPARATE EACH formula's code, and exlain it bits by bits.

 ```java
 void setup() {
   size(displayWidth, displayHeight);